GyKevin/GyKevin/README.md

 ### Hey, i'm Kevin.
 ---
-- Wanna be back-end web dev.
+- Wannabe back-end web dev.
 - Currently participating in a project for Bitacademy.
 - Beliver in VisualStudioCode supremacy.
 - Religious folower of PHP.